vamsi/python-quickstart/types.rst

 The values of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples.

-The main operations on a dictionary are storing a value with some key and extracting the value given the key.It is also possible to delete a key:value pair with del.If you store using a key that is already in use, the old value associated with that key is forgotten.

-It is an error to extract a value using a non-existent key.
+The main operations on a dictionary are storing a value with some key and extracting the value given the key.It is also possible to delete a key:value pair with del.If you store using a key that is already in use, the old value associated with that key is forgotten.It is an error to extract a value using a non-existent key.

 The keys() method of a dictionary object returns a list of all the keys used in the dictionary,